fluid-project/floeproject.org/src/collections/news/2024-08-22-transboundary-gathering-summary.md

 [Western Washingon University’s Centre for Community Learning](https://ccl.wwu.edu/), the [Institute for Multidisciplinary Ecological Research in the Salish Sea (IMERSS)](https://imerss.org/) and [OCAD University’s Inclusive Design Research Centre (IDRC)](https://idrc.ocadu.ca/).
-The gathering brought together close to 100 Indigenous and non-Indigenous researchers, designers, students, and government officials from Canada and the U.S. to consider approaches to ecocultural mapping that are rooted in the land, respect cultural safety, address issues of data sovereignty, protect sacred knowledge, and ensure Indigenous leadership.
+The gathering brought together over 100 Indigenous and non-Indigenous researchers, designers, students, and government officials from Canada and the U.S. to consider approaches to ecocultural mapping that are rooted in the land, respect cultural safety, address issues of data sovereignty, protect sacred knowledge, and ensure Indigenous leadership.